skimmers/e-commerce_backend/README.md

 # My Application

+You can see a demo of postman here: <https://youtu.be/TIki4Fqrhzw>

+Please note that I am not sure how to use the POST, PUT, and DELETE routes.
+If you can explain, that would be much appreciated!

 # Purpose

-I believe the purpose of this assigment was to give me experience in creating databases and connecting to them.
+I believe the purpose of this assigment was to give me experience in working with Express.js API to use Sequelize to interact with a MySQL database.
+I just don't quite understand how everything connects.
+It would be nice to learn when to use MySQl and Postman.